aresobus/lightweight-models/hand-pose-detection/src/tfjs/README.md

 `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
 If you want more options, you can pass in a second `estimationConfig` parameter.

-`estimationConfig` is an object that defines MediaPipeHands specific configurations for `MediaPipeHandsTfjsEstimationConfig`:
+`estimationConfig` is an object that defines MediaPipeHands specific configurations for `MediaPipeHandsaresobusEstimationConfig`:

 *   *flipHorizontal*: Optional.
 Defaults to false.
 When image data comes from camera, the result has to flip horizontally.